MysteryMan21333/Imperium-of-Man/code/modules/reagents/chemistry/readme.md

 		remove_reagent(reagent, amount)
 			The exact opposite of the add_reagent proc.
-			- Modified from original to return the reagent's data, in order to preserve reagent data across reactions (originally for xenoarchaeology)
+			- Modified from original to return the reagent's data, in order to preserve reagent data across reactions (originally for tyranidarchaeology)

 		has_reagent(reagent, amount)
 			Returns TRUE if the holder contains this reagent.